Focus on Tightening your Recruitment and Selection Process

 As you refine and tailor your recruitment process to attract the best candidates, you may find that it becomes increasingly self-sustainable.
 If you match this with your team’s commitment and focus and you will have built a strong, workforce for years to come.

-How can you optimise your Recruitment and hiring process?
+How can you optimise your Recruitment process?

 1. Define the position and who you will need to fill it:

 To do this, review and audit the needs of the position, before reaching out to candidates and advertising your job.
 A good way to do this is to evaluate the performance of previous employees in the role.
 This will allow you to gauge whether or not the current approach is effective.
 Look at previous job specifications, this will allow you potential to find a better way of presenting job expectations, and roles to candidates.
 This helps to eliminate any misunderstandings from the start, as well as helping to enhance and build the workplace culture.

 Sometimes, hiring managers add hypothetical questions which serve no purpose in the interview, apart from disorientating the candidate.

 Don’t do this!

 These types of questions do not enhance your knowledge or help you in anyway.
 Instead, focus your questions on getting to know the candidate’s experience, knowledge, work ethic and behaviours.
 This will give you an idea on whether they will fit in on a personal level within the company.

 It’s easy for candidates to be confident that they have the required skills to perform at a high level.
 However, if they don’t have the necessary competency for one reason or another, this can prove costly to the company.
 Not only will your company incur a large cost, but a loss of mention time.
 Another tip is to design a basic test to access the necessary skills which you are asking candidates to complete.
 This will allow you to evaluate whether or not they require any additional training.